IlyaPokamestov/ReCaptchaLibrary/README.md

 ##Installation

 You can install this package with [Composer](http://getcomposer.org/).
-Add next lines to your composer.json file:
+Add lines below in your composer.json file:

 ``` json
 {